 - Ensure you fully answered the questions - friends and family are often willing to help review essays!
 Ask them to read your essays, but don’t tell them what you were asked to write about.
 When they’re done reading, what do they think you were assigned to write?
-If they can answer that question, then you’ve answers our questions!
+If they can answer that question, then you’ve answered our questions!
 If they aren’t sure what your writing assignment was, you may not have addressed the essay prompts specifically enough.

 Need help getting started on your personal statement or want a one-on-one consultation on a draft of your essay?
 Use the online workshop Personal Statements for a Health Program.